-The family will be required to certify that the health and medical care expenses are not paid or reimbursed to the family from any source.
+The family will be required to certify that the medical expenses are not paid or reimbursed to the family from any source.
 If expenses are verified through a third party, the third party must certify that the expenses are not paid or reimbursed from any other source.